ducalex/retro-go/PORTING.md

-# Patching Retro-Go
+# Porting Retro-Go
-Adjust retro-go to use your drivers and hardware
+This document describes the process of adding support for a new ESP32 device (what retro-go calls a *target*).